Home E Insights E Using Trusts in Estate Planning

 Control

-Another benefit of trusts is the ability of an individual to control the disposition of their assets beyond their lifetime.
+Another benefit provided by trusts is the ability of an individual to control the disposition of their assets beyond their lifetime.
 An individual can tell their trustee how much of the trust’s income or principal should be given to beneficiaries each year.
 This can be a certain sum or a percentage.

 Alternatively, one could stipulate that a beneficiary must reach a certain age or life milestone before receiving funds.
 Many individuals feel better about their estate plan knowing that their wishes will be followed after their passing.